F-laolu/F-laolu/README.md

 I am a hardworking second year computer science student with passion for programming.

 - 🔭 I’m currently working on C++ programming language
-- 🌱 I’m currently learning C++, Processing (Eay to tell i want to know more about graphics right??)
+- 🌱 I’m currently learning Processing (Easy to tell i want to know more about graphics right??)
 - 📫 How to reach me: LinkedIn/E-mail
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I enjoy making dressessssss..creativity in the genes